lfph/foundation/webinar-guidelines.md

 ## Webinar Checklist
 * Email webinars@lfph.io to find a mutually agreeable date, time, and topic for your webinar to get it on the calendar.
-* 3 weeks before the webinar date: Provide your webinar information including the webinar abstract and speaker information via the Google Form.
+* 3 weeks before the webinar date: Provide your webinar information including the webinar abstract and speaker information.
     * Speaker Information
     * Headshot
     * Title